EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/www.md

 ### www.find_urls

 Read the URL content and extract all the links within the URL Package: www Description: Given a URL, read the URL content and extract all the links within the URL and return a cell array of all the links.
+Optionaly, the program can filter URL using regular